 MNA Development

-World Sailing training and development programs for MNAs can help develop staff, provide training resources and structures, as well as assure standards.
+World Sailing development programs for MNAs can help train staff, provide training resources and structures, as well as assure standards.

 World Sailing’s development programmes are available to MNA’s to help them further their training programs and overall development.